Mc-Zen/quill/src/gates.typ

   /// -> none | int
   target: none,

+  /// How to stroke the meter.
+  /// -> auto | stroke
+  stroke: auto,

   /// The number of qubits that the meter spans.
   /// -> int
   n: 1,